Why choose this course

 VJ Tech Prize for Best MSc Student in Advanced Geotechnical Engineering

 A prize of £1,000 sponsored by VJ Tech, one of the world’s top geotechnical engineering manufacturers specialising in advanced soil testing equipment for labs.
 The prize will be awarded to the best performing student(s) on the Advanced Geotechnical Engineering MSc, based on module results and overall performance.

 The £1,000 may be awarded to an individual student or split between two students displaying the best performance in their MSc programme.

 Keller Prize for Best MSc Project in Advanced Geotechnical Engineering

 This is a prize of £500 sponsored by Keller Group plc, the world’s largest independent ground engineering contractor.

-The prize will be awarded to the student(s) with the best dissertation completed as part of our MSc Advanced Geotechnical Engineering course, as defined by the course leader according to the module results and potential impact of the output of the individual project.
+The prize will be awarded to the student(s) with the best dissertation completed as part of our Advanced Geotechnical Engineering MSc, as defined by the course leader according to the module results and potential impact of the output of the individual project.